solliancenet/microsoft-postgres-docs-project/labs/03_postgres_extensions.md

 ### Task 6: Enable and configure the pg_azure_storage extension

-Now that you are connected to your database, you can install the `pg_azure_storage` extension.
+Now that you are connected to the database, you can install the `pg_azure_storage` extension.
 You install extensions using the [CREATE EXTENSION](https://www.postgresql.org/docs/current/sql-createextension.html) command.

-1. From the `psql` prompt in the Cloud Shell, run the following command to install the extension in your database:
+1. From the `psql` prompt in the Cloud Shell, run the following command to install the extension in the database:

     ```sql
     CREATE EXTENSION azure_storage;
     ```

-    When creating and working with the `pg_azure_storage` extension in your database, note that the extension's name is abbreviated to `azure_storage`.
+    When creating and working with the `pg_azure_storage` extension in the database, note that the extension's name is abbreviated to `azure_storage`.

 2. To ensure the **s2admin** account you specified as the database administrator has appropriate permissions to add a storage account in the `pg_azure_storage` extension, run the following command to `GRANT` it the necessary rights.